abelsonlive/hiR/updateGuide.md

     $R CMD check hiR
     ```

-7. OPTIONAL: build the package and push to cran
+7. OPTIONAL: now build the package and push to cran

     ```
     $RCMD build hiR
     $ftp ftp://cran.r-projects.org/incoming/ hiR_0.1.targz
     ```
 8. OR: locate the "hiR.Rcheck" folder in the package's parent directory.
-* Open this folder and move hiR-manual.pdf and hiR-ex.pdf into the "inst" folder.
-* Overwite if they exist already.
+Open this folder and move hiR-manual.pdf and hiR-ex.pdf into the "inst" folder.
+Overwite if they exist already.

 9. Now push these updates to git, e.g.